ODGC Newsletter – November 2018

-Shelley Choat and Kate Snape for tonight’s refreshments and for all of you who help setting up and clearing up the Hall.
+Ghi and Brian Arundale for tonight’s refreshments and for all of you who help setting up and clearing up the Hall.

-Whilst we don’t need any volunteers for December, please see Sheila Ellison if you are able to help in 2018 – we will need plenty of help in September!!
+Whilst we don’t need any volunteers for December, please see Chris Berry if you are able to help in 2019 – we will need plenty of help in September!!
+Please also remember too that we are trialling an earlier start to the meeting and refreshments after the talk in 2019.

-This evening the speaker is Tamsin Westhorpe on “Stockton Bury in winter”
+This evening the speaker is Jonathon Briggs on “Mistletoe”

 Don’t forget, if you want to take advantage of the discounts being offered to the Club by Marshalls and T&M, then the orders must be placed through Monica.
 It is not too late to place your order as catalogues and order forms are still available tonight.